Ribocentre-switch/Ribocentre-switch.github.io/docs/SAM-III.md

 <p><br /></p>

 <p class="header_box" id="description">Description</p>
-<font size="4">The S<sub>MK</sub>box riboswitch (also known as SAM-III) is an RNA element that regulates gene expression in bacteria.
+<font >The S<sub>MK</sub>box riboswitch (also known as SAM-III) is an RNA element that regulates gene expression in bacteria.
 The S<sub>MK</sub> box riboswitch is found in the 5' UTR of the <i>MetK</i> gene in lactic acid bacteria.
 The structure of this element changes upon binding to S-adenosyl methionine (SAM) to a conformation that blocks the shine-dalgarno sequence and blocks translation of the gene.There are other known SAM-binding riboswitches such as SAM-I and SAM-II, but these appear to share no similarity in sequence or structure to SAM-III. (from WiKi)<sup></sup>.</font>
 <p><br /></p>

 > Gene association

-<font size="4">Pathways for sulphate assimilation and biosynthesis of cysteine and methionine.
+<font >Pathways for sulphate assimilation and biosynthesis of cysteine and methionine.
 SAM-III riboswitch (red bar) is involved in multiple gene regulation in the synthetic pathway<sup>[1]</sup>.</font>
 <table class="table table-bordered" style="table-layout:fixed;width:800px;margin-left:auto;margin-right:auto;">
 <tr >
 <td style="text-align:center;padding-bottom: 0px;padding-left: 0px;padding-top: 0px;padding-right: 0px">